Mahboob-A/Algocode/README.md

 #### Problem Lists in Algocode

 I have prepared a Notion Page for all the problems currently available in the Algocode project.
-Please visit this link <a href="https://github.com/Mahboob-A/rcee/">Update Me with a notion page link</a> to get the information. <br/> <br/>
+Please visit this link <a href="https://algocode.notion.site/Algocode-Problem-Lists-c9868c2fb29f43719c638e2e7d337f9a?pvs=4">Algocode Problem Lists</a> to get all the available problems. <br/> <br/>
 You will need to visit this page in order to submit your solution.
 Just read the problem statements, understand the problem, and copy the `problem id`.
 That's all you need to submit a solution! <br/><br/>
  Please read `API Guideline - Registration in Algocode` for account details  and `API Guideline - Code Submission in Algocode` for detailed guide on how to submit a solution in the *Algocode* platform.